Personal Recollections of Joan of Arc: Book Two: In Court and Camp

 Book Two begins with the elimination of Joan's hindrances.
 With support from her visions, Joan leaves the village at age 17 to request control of the army from the king.
 In Chapter IX, after Joan successfully defends herself in trial for witchcraft, the king appoints Joan "General-in-Chief of armies."

 In Chapter X, Joan begins to organize her campaign, writing a letter to the English commanders at Orléans, demanding they vacate France.
 The English refuse, and Joan attacks immediately and aggressively despite the generals' and counselors' advice that France remain on the defensive.
 Through this military campaign, Joan secures several victories over the English.
 On July 5, the English forces surrender at Rheims, allowing the Bloodless March and coronation of Charles to take place.
 During the coronation, asked by the king to name her reward for her services to France, Joan requests the taxes on Domremy be remitted.

 After the coronation, Joan requests permission to attack Paris, saying that the move would cripple the English forces.
-The king's wicked counselors, however, oppose her in the attempt.
+The king's counselors, however, oppose her in the attempt.
 The king initially grants Joan permission to attack, but just as Joan is on the verge of victory, the king announces a long-term truce, which indicates a ceasefire and leaves Paris in enemy hands.
 Joan and de Conte are upset at the lost opportunity.

 The final chapter relates the events of May 24, 1430, in which Joan and the French lose a battle to the English and Burgundian troops, resulting in Joan's capture.

 Throughout Book 2, de Conte speaks of Joan's virtue (her ban on prostitution, gambling, and profanity in the army; her requirement that each man attend church; and her mercy toward English prisoners) as well as Joan's divine powers (her recognizing the king without notice, finding a hidden sword in the church, foreseeing war-wounds and her impending death).